-If you closed your IRB file for a study is no longer active (for example, by you closing the study in Cayuse IRB/Human Ethics, returning the Annual Continuing Review Questionnaire indicating that the study is no longer active, or you let your IRB approval expire, you need to submit a new application to the IRB in order to re-open the file.
-The IRB does not retain paper copies of closed files.
+If your IRB file for a study is no longer active (for example, by you closing the study in Cayuse IRB/Human Ethics, returning the Annual Continuing Review Questionnaire indicating that the study is no longer active, or letting your IRB approval expire), you need to submit a new application for the study to the IRB in Cayuse IRB/Human Ethics.
+Closed IRB files cannot be re-openned.